Man, 39, dies after being hit by cars on Sunset Avenue in Springdale

-SPRINGDALE -- A man died Saturday after being hit by two cars on Sunset Avenue, according to a news release from police.
+SPRINGDALE -- A man died Saturday after being hit by two cars on Sunset Avenue, according to a Police Department news release.

-Springdale police responded at about 2:08 a.m.
-Saturday to a call about a car-vs.-pedestrian accident in front of the Economy Inn at 3574 W. Sunset Ave., the release states.
+Springdale police responded about 2:08 a.m.
+Saturday to a call about an accident involving a pedestrian in front of Economy Inn at 3574 W. Sunset Ave., the release states.

 Officers found Keith Emerson, 39, lying in the inside westbound lane.